Home » Growing » How To Care For a Peace Lily Indoors

 Fun Tips and Tricks

-Peace lily bouquet: Their blooms can be cut and displayed in vases for up to 10 days.
+Peace lily bouquet: You can cut and display your peace lily flowers in a vase for up to 10 days.